 Radiological procedures are valuable diagnostic and treatment tools; however, the use of radiation in the perioperative setting introduces a variety of safety concerns for both patients and staff.
 All types of radiation can cause tissue damage and may lead to long-term adverse effects.
-Because of these factors, it is important that both patients and staff are protected from unsafe levels of radiation.
+Because of these factors, it is important that perioperative nurses understand how to minimize the risk of radiation exposure to staff and patients.

 Visit Computer Specifications for Online Learning to learn about minimum system requirements for computer hardware and software used to take AORN online courses.